daily Broadcast

 Mark started on the journey, he flaked out, they’re going to go on the next journey.
 Paul is the leader, he’s the apostle.
 He is task-driven, he is highly “get the task done” oriented.
 The mission is what matters.

 Barnabas, what’s his middle name?
 Son of encouragement.
 So Barnabas says, “Hey, Paul, I’ve been talking to Mark and he is really going to do better this time.
-He’s a sweet guy, he just kinda had a bad trip.
+He’s a sweet guy, he just kind of had a bad trip.
 I’ve been discipling him on the side, doing a little mentoring, and he’s doing really good in Scripture memory now and we have been memorizing lots of verses on endurance.”

 And then the Word says that Paul and Barnabas had such a schism, and we get our word for “division” or the word for “schizophrenic.”
 There’s such a parting and it was harsh.
 And they had to agree to disagree.
 Well, who was right and who was wrong?